Tell me more ×

 Thus, for some languages, dropping accents might be acceptable, but as a general principle in localization, preserving accents is as essential.

 I'm French.
 Texts without accents are really annoying, and they slow me down when reading.
-Some accents make the letter sound completely different, so when removed, either we think there is something wrong with the person who wrote the text, or the person had a qwerty keyboard.
+Some accents make the letter sound completely different, so when removed, either we think there is something wrong with the person who wrote the text, or the person had a non-french keyboard.
 In case of an app, I think it would completely mislead the user.

 Your Answer